-Relief that a Court may grant for infringement of a patent includes an injunction, subject to such terms that the Court thinks fit.
+Relief that a court may grant for infringement of a patent includes an injunction, subject to such terms that the court thinks fit.

-1.22 On what basis are damages or an account of profits assessed?
-Are punitive damages available?
+1.19 On what basis are damages or an account of profits assessed?

 Damages are compensatory in nature and so the assessment is made on the basis of the actual loss suffered by the patentee.
-The analysis will require the Court to determine what proportion of the infringer's sales would have been sales of the patentee or the exclusive licensee, and then determine the profit that would have been made by reason of the sales.
+The analysis will require the Court to determine what proportion of the infringer's sales would have been sales of the patentee or the exclusive licensee and then determine the profit that would have been made by reason of the sales.